euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 a Zip file it may be optionally compressed, however the main uses case is to store multiple ndarrays in a single file.
 Zip is an implementation of the DEFLATE [DEFLATE]_ algorithm.
-Unlike the other evaluated compressed formats, NPY does not support a compression level setting.
+Unlike the other evaluated compressed formats, NPZ does not support a compression level setting.

 ZFile
 .....